 Singapore is known for its gardens, interesting architecture, food and shopping.
-Often, these facets of Singapore’s culture come together.
-For example, the purple avatar-like Supertrees, which are soaring vertical gardens at Gardens by the Bay that support a several-story high walkway and restaurant, and are home to a nightly light show.
+Often, these facets of Singapore’s culture come together in one place.
+One example is the purple avatar-like Supertrees, which are soaring vertical gardens at Gardens by the Bay that support a several-story high walkway and restaurant, and are home to a nightly light show.

 If you have had the opportunity to see Supertree Grove or the nearby Cloud Forest and Flower Dome – large, cooled conservatories – then you probably won’t be surprised by Singapore’s newest attraction, but you’ll still likely be impressed.

 This week I travelled to Singapore for a quick work trip, which meant on the way home I had the opportunity to see the newly-opened Jewel at Changi Airport.
 Jewel, which opened 17 April, combines Singaporeans’ love of gardens, food and shopping in an interesting and impressive structure.
 It is a massive glass dome, shaped sort of like a large doughnut, and its outer-shell is very similar to the Cloud Forest.
 Jewel sits in the middle of the “U” formed by Changi Airport’s Terminals 1, 2 and 3 and is connected to all three.

 The main attraction is the HSBC Rain Vortex – a massive circular waterfall in the center of the building that appears to be pouring out of the dome’s centre and falling through the floor.
 According to Jewel’s guide, the Rain Vortex is the world’s tallest indoor waterfall at 40 metres (131 feet) high.
 It is surrounded by an indoor garden, full of flowers, trees, shrubs, and a cascading waterfall that step down all five levels of the buildings interior.
 Between 7:30 pm and 12:30 am, the entire garden becomes the viewing platform for the hourly light show on the Rain Vortex.